What Are Eating Disorders?

 Binge Eating Disorder (BED): Binge eating disorder is characterized by a sense of loss of control that results in binge eating.
 Patients can experience complications similar to BN.

-Other Eating Disorders: Individuals with other unspecified eating disorders demonstrate significantly disordered eating behaviors and emotional distress, and these disorders are as serious as AN and BN.
-Indeed, patients can experience medical complications similar to those seen in AN and BN.
+Other Eating Disorders: Individuals with other unspecified eating disorders demonstrate significantly disordered eating behaviors and emotional distress, and these disorders are as serious and can be as dangerous as the eating disorders outlined above.
+Patients can experience medical complications similar to those seen in AN and BN.
+Some examples of other eating disorders include the following: Rumination disorder, Pica, and Purging disorder.